Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 `shipyard.py` to a shared file system location accessible by compute nodes in the pool or Azure Blob or File Storage). `files` is a json list of objects, which allows for multiple sources to destinations to be ingressed during the same invocation.
-Each object within the `files` list contains the following
+Note that no Azure Batch environment variables (i.e., `$AZ_BATCH_`-style environment variables) are available as path arguments since ingress actions performed within `files` are done locally on the machine invoking `shipyard.py`.
+Each object within the `files` list contains the following members:
-members:
 * (required) `source` property contains the following members:
   * (required) `path` is a local path.
 A single file or a directory can be specified.
 Filters below will be ignored if `path` is a file and